 A field to garden in is not what you need.
 You just need a little space to allow for the growth of your favorite foods.
 Take your time and do your research; it’s everything that you need.

+Get the most out of your garden with efficient gardening.
 How do you make the most out of your gardening space, large or small?
 Let me know in the comments section below!